BSU-Spatial-Data-in-R/assignment-4/README.md

 2. Make a multi-panel figure showing the predictions of your random forests model, your logistic regression model, and the difference between the two predictions (i.e., you should have 3 figures).
 Remember to include elements that help the reader orient to the map and panel labels.
 Show your code and the final map.

 3. Now make a multipanel plot with the block groups  on the y-axis and the predicted probability of a cell phone tower (with confidence intervals) on the x-axis for both models (i.e., use fill or color to distinguish the predictions for each model).
 Make a separate plot for each state (i.e., using `facet_wrap` or `patchwork`).

+4. Finally, make an interactive map that allows you to explore the different predictions spatially.
+You should be able to click on the different portions of the map and display the mean prediction and the confidence intervals.

+5. In thinking about the plots you made in steps 3 and 4, what are some of the benefits of each approach?
+What are the drawbacks?
+How might your audience determine which plot you use?